What To Eat At Night Before You Go To Bed

 What not to eat before bed

 Perhaps what you choose to eat is not as important as what you don’t eat.
 Make it a bedtime ritual to avoid heavy meals three hours before heading to dreamland.
 Your body won’t have the advantage of standing and sitting to digest a meal.
-When you’re up and moving around, your body is able to process the food through an action called peristalsis.
-When it’s laying down in bed, the peristaltic action is much less.
+When you’re up and moving around, your body can process the food through an action called peristalsis.
+When it’s lying down in bed, the peristaltic action is much less.

 Bedtime snack novelty: seaweed snacks